Marina090301/Marina090301/README.md

 - 👋 Hi, I’m Marina, 23 y.o.
-- 🌱 I’m currently learning html/CSS
+- 🌱 I’m currently learning HTML/CSS and JS

 <!---
 Marina090301/Marina090301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.